thundergolfer/thundergolfer.github.io/collections/_posts/2021-06-25-a-basic-python-bazel-toolchain.md

 ```

 After doing this, our toolchain will be used in all `py_*` targets.
 If you use the `rules_python` project's `pip_install`
-rule you should also use the `python_interpreter_target` attribute to have the package installing interpreter identical
+rule you should also use the `python_interpreter_target` attribute to have the interpreter used in package installation be identical
 to your build target intepreter:

 ```python